Trump Aides Galled by Criticism of Their Awful Rob Porter Response

 When asked why Trump’s only public remarks on the matter focused on defending Porter and other alleged abusers, Sanders insisted that “the president supports victims of domestic violence and believes everyone deserves to be treated fairly and with due process.”

 Sanders then set about changing the official White House version of events yet again.
 Initially, she called Porter a man of “exemplary character”; when he resigned, she signaled no urgency, saying he’d stick around to ensure “a smooth transition.”
-Yet on Monday Sanders backed up chief of staff John Kelly’s claim that he acted “within 40 minutes” of learning the accusations against Porter last Tuesday.
+Yet on Monday Sanders backed up Chief of Staff John Kelly’s claim that he acted “within 40 minutes” of learning the accusations against Porter last Tuesday.
 She would not explain why Kelly continued praising Porter for 24 hours, or reports that he’d known about the allegations for months.

 When pressed on reports that, like Porter, dozens of White House officials are handling classified information though they only have interim security clearances, Sanders deployed Trump’s favorite tactic: attacking the media.